112 W Lincoln St, Lindsborg, KS 67456

 Contact: fidelis@ruraltel.net

-Open daily.
-N/A
+Hours: Open daily.

 St. Fidelis Church is one of The 8 Wonders of Kansas because of the architectural grandeur and the impressive craftsmanship achieved by the Volga German pioneers!